theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 	!!! note
 		This approach only works with simple services that do not use input parameters.
-		For more information about running services and passing parameters, see [Documentation: Run Services](./documentation/run-services.md).

 === ":products-yunio: Testrun Services in yunIO"